Optable/optable-android-sdk/README.md

     });
 ```

-The SDK `identify()` method will asynchronously connect to the configured sandbox and send IDs for resolution.
+The SDK `identify()` method will asynchronously connect to the configured DCN and send IDs for resolution.
 The second (`sendGoogleAdIDBoolean`) and third (`ppid`) arguments to `identify()` are optional.
 You can register an observer to understand successful completion or errors.

-> :warning: **Client-Side Email Hashing**: The SDK will compute the SHA-256 hash of the Email address on the client-side and send the hashed value to the sandbox.
+> :warning: **Client-Side Email Hashing**: The SDK will compute the SHA-256 hash of the Email address on the client-side and send the hashed value to the DCN.
 The Email address is **not** sent by the device in plain text.

 Since the `sendGoogleAdIDBoolean` value provided to `identify()` is `true`, the SDK will fetch and send the Google Advertising ID in the call to `identify` too, unless the user has turned on "Limit ad tracking" in their Google device advertising settings.